utah-cs4470-sp25/runtime/README.md

     void print(char *message)

+The similar `print_time` function prints to the screen:

+    void print_time(double)

 The argument to `print` must be a pointer to a *null terminated* sequence of characters---a C string.
-If, for whatever reason, printing fails, the `print` function terminates cleanly with error code 127.
+The string *should not* contain a newline.
+If, for whatever reason, printing fails, these functions terminate cleanly with error code 127.

 The `show` function has the following signature: